Solving Causality and Endogeneity Gaps for a Seamless Q1 Journal Submission

 From a reviewer’s perspective, particularly at a Tier-1 finance journal such as the European Journal of Finance, this gap is decisive.
 The existing empirical blueprint relied on correlations that were open to multiple interpretations.
 Potential reverse causality, simultaneity bias, and omitted variable concerns remained insufficiently addressed.
 As a result, the relationship between the key explanatory and outcome variables was exposed to reviewer attack.

 In finance publishing, strong data alone is never enough.
 Without a hardened strategy for addressing endogeneity in finance research, even robust datasets can be judged methodologically fragile.
-The paper was at risk of being classified as “interesting but not causal”—a common and often fatal reviewer verdict.
+The paper was at risk of being classified as “interesting but not causal,”; a common and often fatal reviewer verdict.

 The first step was a structural audit of the econometric logic, not just the estimations themselves.
 Rather than asking whether the results were “correct,” the audit focused on a more important question: How would a skeptical reviewer try to dissect this paper?

 This audit revealed that while the empirical correlations were consistent with the theoretical narrative, the manuscript did not sufficiently separate association from causation.
-The reviewers could plausibly argue that the explanatory variable was endogenous—driven by unobserved factors, reverse feedback loops, or simultaneous determination with the dependent variable.
+The reviewers could plausibly argue that the explanatory variable was endogenous, driven by unobserved factors, reverse feedback loops, or simultaneous determination with the dependent variable.

 At this stage, it became clear that incremental robustness checks would not be enough.
 What was required was a methodological reinforcement capable of isolating the causal channel explicitly.
 To address this, the study was re-designed to incorporate IV Probit and Two-Stage Residual Inclusion (2SRI) analyses.
-These techniques are particularly well-suited to nonlinear models and offer a defencible strategy for handling endogeneity without distorting the underlying research question.
+These techniques are particularly well-suited to nonlinear models and offer a defensible strategy for handling endogeneity without distorting the underlying research question.

 This was not a cosmetic fix.
 It was a deliberate decision to rebuild the causal logic of the paper in a way that would withstand elite peer review.

 III.
-The Fix: Re-Architecting the Causal Blueprint
+The Structural Fix: Re-Engineering the Empirical Spine

 The IV Probit and 2SRI frameworks were fully integrated into the econometric narrative.